PraveenKumarJha1/secure-php-coding/README.md

 # secure-php-coding

-best way to secure coding while making php web project
+best way to secure coding while making php web project or create blank index.php in every directory

 1) use .htaccess to restrict user to watch list of file in **directory** <br>
 <p><b> while making login pahe</p>